-In this exercise, we are going to learn how to publish Docker images to a private Nexus repository with the help of the Maven Jib plugin.
+In this exercise, we are going to learn how to publish Docker images to a private Sonatype Nexus Repository with the help of the Maven Jib plugin.
 Until recently, you had to install the Docker daemon on the box from where you want to generate Docker images.
 The Jib plugin allows you to build the Docker image without installing Docker daemon.
 This is important for build machines using task managers like Jenkins and Teamcity, as setting up Docker is another extraneous step.

 This glossary will help you with the related concepts in case you are completely unfamiliar.

 Docker is a lightweight container used for publishing apps with the entire ecosystem packaged in a single bundle.

 Jib is a framework to build and compile Docker images with and without the Docker daemon available on system.
 There are two plugins available for this, one for Maven and the other for Gradle.
 In this exercise, we are going to use the Jib Maven plugin to publish a Docker image.

 Sonatype Nexus Repository OSS is a repository manager tool, used for hosting various types of artifacts like jar, npm packages and Docker/OCI images.